 COVID-19 situation in Thailand

-• COVID-19 cases in the new wave have been reported in 63 Thai provinces.
+• COVID-19 cases acquired in Thailand in the new wave have been reported in 63 provinces.
 No additional provinces reported new cases today.

 • The 12 provinces reporting more than 50 cumulative cases in the new wave are Samut Sakhon (15,316), Bangkok (896), Chonburi (649), Rayong (581), Samut Prakan (361), Chanthaburi (221), Nonthaburi (169), Ang Thong (113), Pathum Thani (91), and Nakhon Pathom (79), Tak (77) and Samut Songkhram (67).

 Read More on Covid-19 Thailand Situation Report